bradleytaftsmith/bradleysm-portfolio/README.md

 # Tailwind CSS and Next.js Portfolio

-This is a template for creating a portfolio with Tailwind CSS and Next.js.
+This is my quick skin of a portfolio template.
+You can use the instructionals below to re-create it for yourself.

 ![Portfolio Demo](demo/demo.gif)